 Aromatherapy

-Great care has to be taken when dealing with essential oils, and unless you know what you’re doing it’s best to deal with a professional.
-I know from my own experience of reading up about them there are lots of conflicting information about how to use them safely on dogs.
+From my own experience of reading about them, I know that there is lots of conflicting information about how to use them safely on dogs.

 - Put a drop in your hand and let your dog sniff it